gregorwolf/SAP-NPM-API-collection/apis/hdi-dynamic-deploy/README.md

 ### Asynchronous deployment

 Since version 1.7.0 of the dynamic deployer there is a third way to trigger a deployment by sending a HTTP POST request to the url `http(s)://<hostname>:<port>/v1/deploy/to/instance/async`.
 The request body is simply a managed service instance as retrieved from the Instance Manager with a HTTP GET, i.e. the same as for `http(s)://<hostname>:<port>/v1/deploy/to/instance`.
 But instead of waiting until the deployment is done and then returning the results, a GUID is returned.

+Since version 2.3.2 of the dynamic deployer the request body can be a managed service instance as retrieved from the Instance Manager or Service Manager with a HTTP GET.

 This GUID can be used to query the status of the deployment by sending a GET request to `http(s)://<hostname>:<port>/v1/status/:guid` - if the deployment is still running, the response just contains a `status` property.
 If the deployment is finished, the usual response is returned - in conjunction with the `status` property.